Surgical Site Infection Audit

 - Assess local practice in the prevention of surgical site infection for the specified procedures

-Doctors at varying stages of training to act as local trust leads in charge of data collection and submission for their specialty of interest.
+Doctors at varying stages of training acted as local trust leads in charge of data collection and submission for their specialty of interest.
 Only selected procedures for each specialty were included within the scope of the audit, these procedures were identified by the GIRFT clinical leads.
-Approximately 100 procedures were surveyed in total across the 13 specialties.
 The survey requested data on both pre and post-surgical factors which may influence the incidence of surgical site infections.
 Furthermore, it also requested data on each hospitals management of such infections when they occurred and sought to understand the consequences for patients who suffered SSIs.

 The surgical site infection (SSI) audit surveyed the incidence of post-surgical infections during the 12 months from November 2016 to October 2017.
-The audit response submission period has now closed and we have received responses from 84 providers.
-The specialties included in the audit were:
+The audit response submission period has now closed.

 If you have any queries, please email: GIRFT.firstname.lastname@example.org